GENI-NSF/geni-tools/README-omni.txt

   Omni operations (such as provided by `--useSliceMembers` and `--useSliceAggregates`).
 However, you can disable these calls with this option.
+ - `--noSliceMembers`: Disable `useSliceMembers`, which is True by default.
+   By default, Omni tries to contact your clearinghouse to retrieve any slice members, to install their SSH keys on any reserved resources.
+This is only supported at some CHAPI-based clearinghouses, specifically the GENI Clearinghouse.
+Note also that `useslicemembers` in the `omni` section of your `omni_config` file can be set to `false` to disable `useSliceMembers`.

 === Supported commands ===
 Omni supports the following commands.